lillianmccallum/lillianmccallum.github.io/index.markdown

 Hello and welcome to my website.

-This website is a collection of project showcases, short stories I've written, and more.
+This website is a collection of project showcases, blog posts, newsletters I've written, and more.

 __Links to other pages:__